StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Related work

-\paragraph*{Video generation by Latent Diffusion Model.} Ensuring the consistency of images within the same batch in Stable Diffusion has long been a challenge in video generation \cite{wang2023videocomposer,blattmann2023align}.
-VideoComposer addressed this by incorporating an STC-encoder into the Latent Diffusion Model's U-Net model, ensuring consistency in the generated image content \cite{wang2023videocomposer}.
-Similarly, VideoLDM achieved impressive video generation results by introducing 3D convolution layers and temporal attention layers into the spatial and temporal layers of U-Net \cite{blattmann2023align}.
+\paragraph*{Video generation by Latent Diffusion Model.} Ensuring the consistency of images within the same batch in Stable Diffusion has long been a challenge in video generation~\cite{wang2023videocomposer,blattmann2023align}.
+VideoComposer addresses this by incorporating an STC-encoder into the Latent Diffusion Model's U-Net architecture, ensuring consistency in the generated image content~\cite{wang2023videocomposer}.
+Similarly, VideoLDM achieves impressive video generation results by introducing 3D convolution layers and temporal attention layers into the spatial and temporal layers of U-Net~\cite{blattmann2023align}.
 However, these methods require fine-tuning of the original models and substantial amounts of data.
-Generally, this is not an issue for video generation, but for aiming to achieve stereo image generation, the available stereo image data is quite limited, mostly comprising road traffic images initially intended for autonomous driving depth prediction services.
-There have been attempts to explored zero-shot video generation in the video generation field \cite{wu2022tune,wang2023zero}, such as Tune-A-Video \cite{wu2022tune}.
-This work utilized a technique called ST-Attn to maintain the continuity of videos.
+Generally, this is not an issue for video generation, but for achieving stereo image generation, the available stereo image data is quite limited, mostly comprising road traffic images initially intended for autonomous driving depth prediction services.
+In the video generation field, attempts such as Tune-A-Video~\cite{wu2022tune} have explored zero-shot video generation~\cite{wu2022tune,wang2023zero}.
+This work utilizes a technique called ST-Attn to maintain the continuity of videos.
 We employ a comparable approach to ensure consistency between the left and right images.